express-vue/express-vue/README.md

 ## Components / Mixins / Etc

+### NOTE: Components and Mixins need to be OUTSIDE of the Pages Root folder.

 When including components/mixins/etc the directory it looks is going to be relative to the file you're working in currently. assuming the below is running in a folder with a subdirectory `components` and a directory `mixins` in a parent, it would look like this. when importing .vue files and .js files from node modules you can just import them the normal way you import a module.